mziccard/mziccard.github.io/_posts/2015-05-28-beats-detection-algorithms-1.md

 This second algorithm is also very fast and provides better results than the first one.
-To evaluate it, add the [scala-audio-file](https://github.com/mziccard/scala-audio-file) library to you project and instantiate the `FilterBPMDetector` class as:
+To evaluate it, add the [scala-audio-file](https://github.com/mziccard/scala-audio-file) library to your project and instantiate the `FilterBPMDetector` class as:

 ```scala
 val audioFile = WavFile("filename.wav")